civier/saferm/README.md

 - safermrf does not leave any traces if FODLER can be removed in full.
 In that case, the backup archive will be deleted before safermrf exits.
 - if the trash folder is on another drive than FOLDER, moving files to trash will be implemented as a recdursive copy command, which is slow. safermrf only creates a single backup archive file, which is much faster.
 - safermrf does not require the user to run 'rm -rf' at any point, so it is safer.
 If rm is replaced with moving files to trash, the user will ultimately need to delete folders in the trash folder using 'rm -rf'

+WARNING

+safermrf still does not handle a missing or improper SAFEFOLDER argument